Increase Your Credit Score From 550 to 750 in 12 Months

 - Reports minimum quarterly, preferably monthly.

 Repeat in month three.
 Yes, I'm telling you to come up with another $300 and get a secured credit card from a different company.
-Use it the same way, spending say $10 a month and paying it off immediately when the bill comes.
-No late payments, no “I'll pay it next month” and no paying the minimum.
+Use it the same way, spending $10 or so a month and paying it off immediately when the bill comes.
+No late payments, no “I'll pay it next month,” and no paying the minimum.
 Pay the entire bill off each month on both cards.

-Finally, in about six months you're going to go shopping for a store credit card.
-These are quite easy to get with very little of a credit history and you should be able to get one quite easily.
-Then, use it just like the secured cards until the end of the twelve month period.
+Finally, in about six months, you're going to go shopping for a store credit card.
+These are quite easy to get with very little credit history, and you should be able to get one quite easily.
+Then, use it just like the secured cards until the end of the 12-month period.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.